NTX-1955 for the treatment of generalized anxiety disorder (GAD)

 Overview of Substance Use Disorders:

-SUD is a mental health condition in which a person has a problematic pattern of substance use that causes distress and/or impairs their life1.
-SUD can be mild, moderate or severe.
-Over 21 million Americans had a diagnosis of substance use disorder in 2022.
-The most prevalent SUDs include alcohol, opioids, cocaine, methamphetamine and tobacco use disorders, which are typically managed by interventions such as detoxification, medication and behavioral therapies2.
-Although medications are available, there still remains a need for more effective treatment options for patients with better safety and tolerability profiles3.
+SUD is a mental health condition characterized by a problematic pattern of substance use that causes distress and/or impairs a person’s life.
+1 SUD can be mild, moderate or severe.
+Over 21 million Americans had a diagnosis of SUD in 2022.
+The most prevalent SUDs include alcohol, opioids, cocaine, methamphetamine and tobacco use disorders, which are typically managed by interventions such as detoxification, medication and behavioral therapies.
+2 Although medications are available, there remains a need for more effective treatment options with better safety and tolerability profiles.
+3

 NTX-2001 Mechanism:

-NTX-2001 is a selective partial agonist of the trace amine-associated receptor 1 (TAAR1).
-TAAR1 is a G protein-coupled receptor (GPCR) expressed in the nuclei of the dopaminergic and serotonergic system, as well as in the amygdala, hypothalamus, subiculum, and rhinal cortices4.
-Consistent with expression patterns of TAAR1, NTX-2001 has been shown to modulate dopaminergic (DA) neurotransmission in the midbrain/nucleus accumbens reward circuit.
-TAAR1 agonism acts by “normalizing” dopaminergic neurotransmission in a state-dependent way, meaning it reduces excessive or increases insufficient dopamine signaling5.
-TAAR1 activation modulates dopamine neurotransmission in addiction circuits, leading to the inhibition of the rewarding and reinforcing effects of drugs from different classes including psychostimulants, opioid and alcohol.
+NTX-2001 is a selective partial agonist of the trace amine-associated receptor 1 (TAAR1) in development for SUD.
+TAAR1 is a G protein-coupled receptor (GPCR) expressed in the nuclei of the dopaminergic and serotonergic system, as well as in the amygdala, hypothalamus, subiculum, and rhinal cortices.
+4 Consistent with expression patterns of TAAR1, NTX-2001 has been shown to modulate dopaminergic (DA) neurotransmission in the midbrain/nucleus accumbens reward circuit.
+TAAR1 agonism acts by “normalizing” dopaminergic neurotransmission in a state-dependent way, meaning it reduces excessive or increases insufficient dopamine signaling.
+5 TAAR1 activation modulates dopamine neurotransmission in addiction circuits, leading to the inhibition of the rewarding and reinforcing effects of drugs from different classes including psychostimulants, opioid and alcohol.

 NTX-2001 Clinical Development:

-There are robust extensive preclinical data and human genetic data supporting TAAR1 agonism as a promising therapeutic approach for SUDs.
-Further, NTX-2001 has completed Phase 1 Single Ascending Dose, Multiple Ascending Dose, and drug-drug interaction studies and was found to be safe and well tolerated.
+Robust preclinical and human genetic data support TAAR1 agonism as a promising therapeutic approach for treating SUDs.
+NTX-2001 has completed Phase 1 Single Ascending Dose, Multiple Ascending Dose, and drug-drug interaction studies and was found to be safe and well tolerated.

 References